LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader

-- iOS-OTA-Downgrader can **downgrade/restore and jailbreak supported iOS devices to signed OTA firmwares**.
+- **Downgrade/restore and jailbreak supported iOS devices to signed OTA firmwares**
 - **Linux, macOS, and Windows** are supported
+- **Read the ["How to Use" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/How-to-Use) for a step-by-step tutorial**
+- **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**

+## Other features
 - iOS 6.1.3 and 8.4.1 downgrades have the option to **jailbreak** the install
     - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
-- **You do NOT need blobs to use this**, the script will get them for you
 - This script can also restore your device to other iOS versions that you have SHSH blobs for
     - 32-bit devices only, iOS 10 blobs/versions are not supported
-- **Please read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting!**
+    - This feature is not supported on Windows
+- This script can also be used to just enter kDFU mode for all supported 32-bit devices

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)
 - **iPhone 5C and iPad mini 3 devices are NOT supported!**
     - iPhone 5C can still be restored to versions that you have SHSH blobs for